matthias-wyss/lauzhack2025/README.md

 **Hardware**: Logitech MX Brio (camera + microphone)

 ## Why This Project?
 Hackathon teams often lose precious time translating ideas into code.
-Specter automates the early phase of project creation by transforming brainstorming sessions into structured, ready-to-use project scaffolds.
+Specter automates the early phase of project creation by transforming brainstorming sessions into fully functional, ready-to-use project scaffolds.
 The objective is to let teams build faster, iterate better, and focus on creativity rather than setup.

 ## Team